davemeneses/launchpad_challenge/README.md

 # LaunchPad Challenge

 LaunchPad Labs is working hard to evaluate popular client-side Javascript frameworks.
 They need a tool that will help them easily compare frameworks based on GitHub activity.
-This app shows how many users have starred a framework, how many forks there have been of it, and the current number of issues.
+This app shows how many users have starred a framework, the lifetime number of issues closed for the framework, and the number of commits to it for the past 2 weeks.
 After viewing the data users may vote for their preferred one by selecting the framework from a dropdown and then entering their email address.

 Click [here](https://launchpad-challenge.herokuapp.com/) to view a live demo of the app.